Do Lawyers Accept Credit Cards? What Credit Cards You Should Use for Legal Fees

 Read our review of the Amex Blue Business Plus

-The Blue Business® Plus Credit Card from American Express does not come with a welcome bonus, however it does come with an excellent earning rate for everyday spending.
+The Blue Business® Plus Credit Card from American Express comes with a welcome bonus of 15,000 bonus points after spending $3,000 in eligible purchases within the first three months of card membership.
 You’ll earn 2 Amex Membership Rewards points per dollar on the first $50,000 in purchases per calendar year (then 1 Amex Membership Rewards point per dollar on all purchases).

 Amex Membership Rewards points are valuable because you can move them to Amex transfer partners like Delta, Singapore Airlines and British Airways.
 Plus, this is one of the only Amex Membership Rewards earning cards that has no annual fee (see rates & fees).
 Check out our post on the best ways to use Amex points to see where your points can take you.